-Reports can be submitted via email to purchreports@l.uky.edu based by the deadline(s) listed herein.
+Reports can be submitted via email to the Category Specialist or other Purchasing Officer responsible for the resultant contract based by the deadline(s) listed herein.

-The University, or its duly authorized representatives, shall also have access to any books, documents, papers, records or other evidence which are directly pertinent to this contract for the purpose of financial audit or program review.
+The Medical Center, or its duly authorized representatives, shall also have access to any books, documents, papers, records or other evidence which are directly pertinent to this contract for the purpose of financial audit or program review.